-Four Seasons Yachts journeys are only bookable by invitation or through select Four Seasons travel advisors.
-Ford and his team are happy to help with requests, and can be reached at [email protected].
-They can answer any questions, and put a journey on hold for you ASAP.
+Four Seasons Yachts are best booked through Four Seasons Preferred Partner travel advisors.
+They can get you the best price, and also add a shipboard credit.
+Ford and his team are happy to help with any requests, and can be reached at [email protected].

 Four Seasons is getting into the cruising industry, with the first Four Seasons Yachts ship expected to set sail by early 2026.
 As I recently wrote about, Four Seasons Yachts journeys are now bookable, with itineraries in both the Caribbean and Mediterranean.